 - Third party car insurance covers you for damage your vehicle causes to other people's vehicles or property.
 It generally does not cover you for theft of or damage to your own vehicle.
 It costs less than comprehensive car insurance, but offers little to no protection for your own vehicle.
 This is a good choice if you’re driving an older or less valuable car.
 It covers you from the most potentially expensive risks, but doesn’t extend unnecessary levels of protection to your own vehicle.

 - Comprehensive car insurance covers you for third party damage and for damage to your own vehicle.
 It also covers you for fire, theft and any other dangers named in the insurance policy.
 Most also offer a range of other benefits such as towing, windscreen replacement and much more.
 This is a good choice for people with more expensive cars, or one they’re still making payments on, who want the highest level of cover available.
 Some car loans may require you to take out comprehensive car insurance.

 Despite the higher cost of comprehensive car insurance, there are ways to reduce your premiums and make it more affordable.
-To get cheap comprehensive car insurance, you should:
+Ensure that when you look at a policy you consider:

 - Shop around.
-Not all insurers charge the same, so look for the best deal*.
-Compare both prices and benefits offered to find both the overall best value for money.
+Not all insurers charge the same, so look for a good deal.
+Compare both prices and benefits offered to find a policy option that fits your needs and budget.

 - Increasing your excess.
 As mentioned previously, this can reduce your premiums, but make sure you can afford to make a claim if needed.

 - Looking for no-claim bonus discounts.
 These can save you as much as 70% on your premiums.